fdch/pd-messages/README.md

 ## Usage

 Download or clone and open with Pure Data [msp.ucsd.edu](http://msp.ucsd.edu).
-Then, browse through the tutorial.
+Then, open go to the `bin` directory and open `main.pd`.
+You can browse through the tutorial after that.

 Enjoy,